LudvigHygrell/DAT257-DIT257-Agile-software-project-management---Group-8/backend/backend.md

 ### Arguments syntax

 Following the header, there will be code block containing a representation of the json values accepted by the endpoint.
-Assume that the accepted properties on the json objects are the exact properties on the representations.
+Assume that the accepted properties on the accepted json object parameters are the exact properties on the representations.

 If a comment following a peoperty ends with "(optional)" it signifies that the property can be left out without causing an error.
 Assume all other properties are required.